Skip to content

 Notes

-Make Ahead: You can make this sauce up to 2 days ahead of time.
+Make-Ahead: For freshness, you can make this sauce up to 2 days before.

-How To Store: Keep it covered in the refrigerator for up to 4 days.
-Do not freeze the sauce as it will break when thawing it.
+How to Store: Keep it covered in the refrigerator for up to 4 days.
+Cover and freeze the bechamel for up to 3 months.
+Thaw it in the fridge for one day before reheating.

-How to Reheat: Simply place your desired amount into a small saucepan and whisk over low heat until thick.
+How to Reheat: Place your desired amount into a small saucepan and whisk over low heat until thick.
+If the sauce separates, add 1 to 2 more tablespoons of roux or slurry to rethicken it.
+Adjust the seasonings and serve.

-You’ll know it’s scalded if you tilt the pan back to yourself and see bubbles clinging to the bottom of the pan but not sticking to it.
+You’ll know the milk is scalded if you tilt the pan back to yourself and see bubbles clinging to the bottom of the pan but not sticking to it.

-If the sauce gets too thick when making it or reheating it, simply add a ¼ cup of hot milk at a time until it is to a thinner consistency.
+If the sauce gets too thick when making it or reheating it, add a 1/4 cup of hot milk until it is to a thinner consistency.

-You must wait for the sauce to boil after mixing in the roux for it to thicken other wide, it will remain on the thinner side.
+You must wait for the sauce to boil after mixing it in the roux to thicken.
+Otherwise, it will remain on the thinner side.
+Boiling activates the roux thickening agent.

 Nutrition